7,065,000 pageviews

 Judge Baumgartner sentenced Neal Erickson to fifteen years to thirty years in prison.
 The former teacher's courtroom cheerleaders reacted with shock and disgust.

-As could be expected, the embattled Erickson supporters responded to the public's outrage by making threats of their own.
+As could be expected the embattled supporters of Mr. Erickson responded to the public's outrage by making threats of their own.
 If the school superintendent tried to fire them they would fight back by suing the cash-strapped school district.
 These pedophile supporting educators would not go down without a fight.
 Moreover, taxpayers and parents had a lot of nerve trying to interfere with public education.

 1 comment: